amala890/Understanding-Pig-Butchering-Scams-on-Dating-Apps-A-Multi-Source-Analysis/README.md

 | Plenty of Fish  | 12,844            |

- 2. Profile and Behavioral Characteristics <br>
+# 👤 2.
+Profile and Behavioral Characteristics
 Used Keyword filtering on the the previously resulted dataset.

 Based on qualitative insights and keyword-based analysis of user reviews, six recurring characteristics associated with pig butchering scams were identified: